-If you have questions, such as ‘How much money can a passenger of a car accident get?’ or ‘How much is the average payout for whiplash’ then simply call us to gain more information.
+If you have questions, such as ‘How much money can a passenger of a car accident get?’ or ‘I had a car accident without insurance, can I claim?’, then simply call us to gain more information.

 Each claim is different, as no two accidents are the same.
 So, by speaking with our team, we can offer a free consultation where we can provide free legal advice regarding your case, outline your next steps, and how a personal injury solicitor could be of assistance.
 The consultation will also give you the chance to ask questions about your claim.

 When seeking compensation for an accident that wasn’t your fault, it is essential to acknowledge that compensation is often split into two categories known as general and special damages.
 Throughout this section, we are going to discuss what both damages are, what they include, and most importantly, what you could claim for if you were a passenger of a car accident that wasn’t your fault.

 General damages are what most people would think of when discussing car passenger accident claims.
 Your claim’s general damages section includes an amount for your injuries as detailed in the next section and pain and suffering for passenger injury.